Mr. Simons was born

 during the Vietnam war.

-After the service he relocated to California.
 He first began to study acting at Orange Coast Jr., College in Costa Mesa, California (quite a difference from the Bronx).
 Talbot quickly took over the theater department and was the first student in school history to produce and direct a main stage show, which before then was only done by the instructors.
 In 1975, his final year at college he was cast and played five characters in the play “Lenny” for which he was nominated for, and won the “Irene Ryan Award” for “Best Actor“ and awarded a scholarship.

 Using his scholarship he went on to study at the Lee Strasberg Institute in Hollywood, Ca. At the “Institute”, he studied with Pat Randall (who was Lee Strasberg’s favorite instructor).